Intro

 Many studies examining the price elasticity of demand have used aggregate data—that is, data at a country or state level on the total amount of tobacco purchased or taxed for the entire population.
 Some of these studies have analysed changes in taxable or reported sales of all tobacco products, and some have looked at cigarettes alone.
 Some have measured the weight of product sold, others the number of units.
 Some studies have compared consumption in the same jurisdiction with different prices over time (time-series analyses).
 Others have compared consumption in jurisdictions with different prices at the same points in time (cross-sectional studies).

 Other studies make use of surveys conducted regularly among school students, adults or households.
-These might be surveys that ask about smoking habits or they might be surveys about spending on a whole range of household items.i A small number of studies have looked at consumption as reported by a panel of smokers interviewed (about their consumption and various factors which might affect it) before and after tax increases over time.
-In recent times, behavioural economists have examined the response of individuals not to real-life price increases, but rather to price increases simulated in behavioural experiments in laboratories.
+These might be surveys that ask about smoking habits or they might be surveys about spending on a whole range of household items. i A small number of studies have looked at consumption as reported by a panel of smokers interviewed (about their consumption and various factors which might affect it) before and after tax increases over time.
+More recently, behavioural economists have examined the response of individuals not to real-life price increases, but rather to price increases simulated in behavioural thought experiments.

 13.1.3 Impact of price increases on uptake, continued consumption and quitting